-Royal ISD prohibits the bullying of a student; retaliation against any person, including a victim, a witness, or another person, who in good faith provides information concerning an incident of.
+Royal ISD prohibits the bullying of a student and also prohibits retaliation against any person, including a victim, a witness, or another person, who in good faith provides information concerning an incident of bullyinh.
 Royal ISD establishes a procedure for providing notice of an incident of bullying to a parent or guardian of the victim and a parent or guardian of the bully within a reasonable amount of time after the incident.
 Royal ISD also establishes the actions a student should take to obtain assistance and intervention in response to bullying.

-Royal ISD sets out the available counseling options for a student who is a victim of or a witness to bullying or who engages in bullying; establishes procedures for reporting an incident of bullying, investigating a reported incident of bullying, and determining whether the reported incident of bullying occurred.
-Royal ISD prohibits the imposition of a disciplinary measure on a student who, after an investigation, is found to be a victim of bullying, on the basis of that student’s use of reasonable self-defense in response to the bullying; and requires that discipline for bullying of a student with disabilities comply with applicable requirements under federal law, including the Individuals with Disabilities Education Act (20 U.S.C.
+Royal ISD sets out the available counseling options for a student who is a victim of or a witness to bullying or who engages in bullying.
+RISD also establishes procedures for reporting an incident of bullying, investigating a reported incident of bullying, and determining whether the reported incident of bullying occurred.
+Royal ISD prohibits the imposition of a disciplinary measure on a student who, after an investigation, is found to be a victim of bullying, on the basis of that student’s use of reasonable self-defense in response to the bullying.
+The district requires that discipline for bullying of a student with disabilities comply with applicable requirements under federal law, including the Individuals with Disabilities Education Act (20 U.S.C.
 Section 1400 et seq.).

 A copy of the district’s policy is available in the principal’s office, superintendent’s office, and on the district’s Web site.